kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

 Describe a situation where you had to troubleshoot a complex issue.
 What steps did you take to identify and resolve the problem?
+- Homify is an android application that lets users organize their chores in an easier manner and assign them to other users.